langenhagen/barn-bookmark-manager/README.md

 - come up with solution that allows building offline, i.e. provide yaml-cpp version as .tar.gz file
 - implement README.md
 - promote on reddit
-Allow every string to be accepted an address in order to avoid expensive validity checks and maximize flexibility.